selimnairb/EcohydroLib/README.md

 Installation
 ------------
-Detailed installation instructions can be found in the RHESSysWorkflows [readme](https://github.com/selimnairb/RHESSysWorkflows).
+Detailed installation and usage instructions can be found in the RHESSysWorkflows [readme](https://github.com/selimnairb/RHESSysWorkflows).

 The following instructions should only be used by advanced users.